-The waiting time for work permit cases is three months
+The waiting time for work permit cases is four months

-This means that we process most work permit cases within three months.
+This means that we process most work permit cases within four months.
 The waiting time starts running from the date your case is received by UNE.
 You will be notified as soon as we have considered your appeal.

 Which work permit cases do we prioritise?